Berke-Ates/dcir-artifact/README.md

 ## Option 3: Manual Setup
 For a manual setup follow the instructions in the `Dockerfile` on your machine.

-# Requirements
-Running and building the Docker container requires an installation of docker and a running instance of the Docker daemon.

-The requirements for a manual setup are listed in the `Dockerfile`.

 # Running
 To run all benchmarks execute the following script _inside the docker container_: